Listen to this article

 The Risk-Return Trade-Off

 The fundamental principle of investing is the risk-return trade-off, which posits that higher risk comes with the potential for higher returns, while lower risk generally offers lower returns.
-Here's how it breaks down:
+This isn't a guaranteed outcome, but rather a probabilistic expectation based on historical data and market dynamics.
+It's the incentive that drives investors to take on more risk.

 Systematic vs. Unsystematic Risk